The ADDIE model is a five-phase flexible guideline for creating effective training and support tools for instructional design.

 Analyze.
 Design.
 Develop.
 Implement.
 Evaluate.
-It sounds simple, as most profound ideas usually are (i.e. E=mc², sliced bread, etc.) and many Instructional Designers do these steps intuitively.
+It sounds simple, as most profound ideas usually are (i.e. E=mc², sliced bread).
+In fact, many Instructional Designers (IDs) do these steps intuitively.

-IDs are drawn to the ADDIE framework because of its cyclical nature.
-Materials need to be updated, as times change new hurdles need to be re-evaluated and addressed.
-ADDIE allows our lessons to be living documents, evolving with the needs, culture and attitudes of our learners.
-Rapid authoring, avenues for real time feedback and lesson data allow EdApp to speed up the ADDIE cycle and ultimately to create smarter, more relevant training materials faster.
+In part because of its cyclical nature, IDs are often drawn to the ADDIE framework.
+It promotes a constant re-evaluation of learning since materials need to be updated, as times change new hurdles need to be re-evaluated and addressed.
+ADDIE allows lessons to be living documents, evolving with the needs, culture and attitudes of our learners.
+EdApp‘s free microlearning platform aligns perfectly with this kind of lightweight learning management through powerful built-in tools like rapid authoring.
+This means that you can easily make real-time changes, feedback, and lesson data to ultimately to create smarter, more relevant training materials faster.

 ADDIE Model – Analysis